luk4z7/go-concurrency-guide/README.md

 }
 ```

-buffered channel
+**unbuffered channel**<br/>
+A send operation on an unbuffered channel blocks the sending goroutine, until another goroutine performs a corresponding receive on the same channel; at that point, the value is passed, and both goroutines can continue.
+On the other hand, if a receive operation is attempted beforehand, the receiving goroutine is blocked until another goroutine performs a send on the same channel.
+Communication over an unbuffered channel makes the sending and receiving goroutines synchronize.
+Because of this, unbuffered channels are sometimes called synchronous channels.
+When a value is sent over an unbuffered channel, the reception of the value takes place before the sending goroutine wakes up again.
+In discussions of concurrency, when we say that x occurs before y, we do not simply mean that x occurs before y in time; we mean that this is guaranteed and that all your previous effects like updates to variables will complete and you can count on them.
+When x does not occur before y or after y, we say that x is concurrent with y.
+This is not to say that x and y are necessarily simultaneous; it just means that we can't assume anything about your order

+**buffered channel**<br/>
 both, read and write of a channel full or empty it will block, on the buffered channel

 ```go
 var dataStream chan interface{}